bradhilton/Convertible/README.md

     func serializeToDataWithOptions(options: [ConvertibleOption]) throws -> NSData

 }
 ```
-`DataConvertible` defines a standard way to create any type that implements `DataConvertible` from an `NSData` object, and a way to convert it back again to `NSData`:
+`DataConvertible` makes it easy to create any conforming type from an `NSData` object (and easy to serialize back to `NSData`):
 ```swift
 let data = // Some arbitrary NSData... let string = try String.initializeWithData(data, options: [])
 let newData = try string.serializeToDataWithOptions([])
 ```
-The `Convertible` framework provides default implementations for the following types:
+Default implementations are included for the following types:
 ```swift
 NSString
 NSArray